Three self-similar solutions of Yang-Mills equations in high odd dimensions: Local solutions near the origin and the past light cone

-The first step is to analyze the behavior of solutions near the singular endpoints $y=0$ and $y=1$.
-By reflection symmetry, it suffices to consider solutions with $u(0)\geq 0$.
-Near $y=0$ it is routine to show that regular solutions behave as $u(y)= 1-a y^{2}+\mathcal{O}(y^{4})$, where $a$ is a free parameter, hereafter assumed nonnegative.
+We seek regular solutions of Eq.~\eqref{ode} on the interval $0\leq y\leq 1$.
+The first step in solving this nonlinear boundary-value problem is to analyze the behavior of solutions near the singular endpoints $y=0$ and $y=1$.
+By reflection symmetry $u \mapsto -u$, it suffices to consider solutions with $u(0)\geq 0$.
+Near $y=0$ it is routine to show that regular solutions behave as \be u(y) = 1 - a y^{2} + \mathcal{O}(y^{4}), \ee where $a$ is a free parameter.
 These local solutions, denoted below by $u(a,y)$, are analytic in $a$ and $y$ near $y=0$.

 The behavior of regular solutions near $y=1$ is more subtle and depends on the parity of $d$, as was first observed by Cazenave, Shatah, and Tahvildar-Zadeh (see Proposition~1 in \cite{CSS}).
-Following their analysis, we assume that $u(y)$ is smooth at $y=1$ and insert the Taylor series \be u(y)=c+\sum_{n=1}^{\infty} c_n (y-1)^n \ee into Eq.~\eqref{ode}.
-This yields an infinite algebraic system in the triangular form
+The key point of their above analysis is that, in odd dimensions, smoothness at $y=1$ is not automatic but imposes an algebraic restriction on the local data.
+Near $y=1$ one looks for a local solution in the form \be u(y) = c + \sum_{n=1}^{\infty} c_n (y-1)^n, \ee with $c=u(1)$ as the leading coefficient.
+Substituting this ansatz into Eq.~\eqref{ode} and collecting coefficients of $(y-1)^n$ yields an infinite algebraic system in the triangular form

-For odd $d=2m+5$ ($m=0,1,\dots$) the coefficient $c_{m+1}$ is multiplied by zero and hence is free, while the coefficients $c,c_1,\dots,c_m$ satisfy a closed algebraic system of $m+1$ equations.
+For $d=2m+5$ ($m=0,1,\dots$) the factor multiplying $c_{m+1}$ in the triangular system vanishes, so $c_{m+1}$ is not fixed by the recursion.
+This resonance at order $m+1$ leaves $c_{m+1}$ free, while the coefficients $c,c_1,\dots,c_m$ satisfy a closed algebraic system of $m+1$ equations.
 Solving this system recursively, we find that either $c^{2}(1-c^{2})=0$ (and then $c_n=0$ for all $n$ from $1$ to $m$) or $c^{2}$ is a positive root of a polynomial $P_m(c^{2})$ of degree $m$.
 The first five polynomials, unique up to normalization, are:

+Thus, by a purely local analysis near $y=1$ we infer that in odd dimensions smooth solutions can exist only for isolated values of $u(1)$.
+In particular, the requirement that $c^2$ be a root of $P_m$ expresses smoothness at $y=1$ as a codimension-one condition on the local data.
+Moreover, if $u(1)$ takes one of those admissible values, then the solution is smooth at $y=1$.
+This follows from the fact that, in general, local solutions near $y=1$ exhibit a polylogarithmic Fuchsian expansion with a resonant logarithmic term at order $m+1$ (see \cite{K} for an introduction to Fuchsian methods)